 Finally, last but not least the HUI Gold Bugs index.
 At the risk of sounding like a gold lunatic pompom waving douche, even an A-B-C rally would tack on big gains for gold stocks.
 And the thing is, a higher high above ‘A’ would also open the prospect of a new bull market cycle.

 Aside from that, we have been monitoring Huey’s progress in holding the Bollinger Band mid point for all of 2017 after making kind of a big deal about its break upward through that point in 2016 to a hysterically overbought ‘A’.
 The green arrows are no fun as the BB mid point routinely gets jabbed in month, but since we used it as a parameter to avoid a bull view in the bear market we flip it over and do the opposite now that the index is constructive.
 Not rocket science, folks.

 By the way, if you’re thinking of subscribing to NFTRH don’t wait too long.
 The subscription price will be increasing (albeit moderately) soon.
 It’ll still be a value based on what I see of pricing for far less comprehensive services.
-If you subscribe now you lock in the current price for the life of the subscription.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+If you subscribe now you lock in the current price for the life of the subscription.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.